 Using a template router bit I cut out the new shape.

 I did some rasping and sanding to get out the new lines.
-I was very helpful to use the belt sander freehand.
+It was very helpful to use the belt sander freehand.
 And again, the flap at the front can be lifted up which is extremely helpful.

-The table top will be attached later on, just to make the painting step a little easier.
+The tabletop will be attached later on, just to make the painting step a little easier.
 But just like the first time, I used spray lacquer first, then the colours.

 The White Eagle is the national coat of arms of Poland, and when the table is upside down these 4 legs look like 4 eagle heads.